cknoll/django-moodpoll/README.md

 Alice and Bob have preferences for Monday and are indifferent for Tuesday.
 Carl prefers Tuesday and is not available on Monday.

 Counting only positive votes, Monday would win but exclude one Person.
-However, Tuesday raises the the least resistance is OK for everyone.
+However, Tuesday raises the the least resistance.
+It is OK for everyone.

-While in this situation (few voters, few options) "ordinary communication" would perfectly work, such communication can become quited tedious.
+While in this situation (few voters, few options) "ordinary communication" would perfectly work, such communication can become quite tedious.
 As time and willingness to communicate constructively are precious resources they should not be wasted.

 <!-- marker_3 -->